 Are smart meters safe?

 Yes.
 According to DECC, all smart meters are subject to the same safety regulations and testing of any in-home technological devices, including baby monitors and mobile phones.
+Smart meters are also covered by EU and UK safety legislation, which means they have undergone rigorous testing.

 What will energy companies do with the information they collect about my energy consumption?